Southern Land Co. developer applies philosophy to placemaking – BizWest

 “It starts with Aristotle.
 Where did Aristotle teach?
 He taught in the agora, which was a marketplace,” Majerik said.
 “The heart of our community is the agora, our town center.
 You never know who’s going to meet in the town center and hatch ideas and start businesses together.”

-By centering development around a bustling town center, Majerik said she is attempting to combat the decline of civil society that’s been commensurate with suburban sprawl.
+By centering development around a bustling town center, Majerik said she is building a place where locals can engage with their neighbors and community.

 “Spontaneous civic engagement builds society.
 It builds strength and builds kindness,” she said.
 “It creates the stage on which we live the theater of our lives.”